mjpost/sacrebleu/README.md

     cat output.detok.txt | ./sbleu REF1 [REF2 ...]

-# In more detail
+# Motivation

 Computing BLEU scores is a mess.
 Every decoder has its own implementation, offered borrowed from Moses.
 Moses itself has at least five implementations as standalone scripts, with little indication of how they differ (multi-bleu, bsbleu, mteval-v11b, mteval-v12, mteval-v13a).
 Different flags passed to each of these scripts can drastically affect the final score.
 Other decoders have their own implementations, often borrowed from Moses, but perhaps with subtle changes.
 And most importantly, all of these handle tokenization in different ways.